mpounsett/nagiosplugin/README.txt

 Features
 --------

-`nagiosplugin` is a package which helps writing Nagios/Icinga compatible plugins easily in Python.
+`nagiosplugin` is a class library which helps writing Nagios (or Icinga) compatible plugins easily in Python.
 It cares for much of the boilerplate code and default logic commonly found in Nagios checks, including:

 - Nagios 3 Plugin API compliant parameters and output formatting
 - Controller to handle the general plugin control flow